khkhkhkhader/terraform-web-infra-on-aws/README.md

   - Download required providers (AWS, TLS, etc.)
   - Create `.terraform.lock.hcl` to lock provider versions
-  - Prepare your environment for planning and deployment 🔸 Note: The lock file ensures consistency, but it doesn't replace `terraform init`.
+  - Prepare your environment for planning and deployment

  3. Set your variables in terraform.tfvars
   (Edit file and provide values like region, key name, etc.)